leothesouthafrican/EY_VATServices-Master/README.md

-# EY Services Master Repository
+# EY VAT Services Master Repository

 This repository serves as the master entry point for various microservices designed to automate EY's VAT Return department.
 Each microservice is responsible for a specific task in the automation pipeline, from converting PDF documents to images, extracting text from images, structuring text data, to predicting VAT codes.